Pedal Point Fun on Guitar

-You can play the chords of an A Lydian scale (= same chords like an E major scale) against the A bass pedal.
+You can play the chords of an A Lydian scale (= the same chords as an E major scale) against the A bass pedal.

 Or switching back and forth between the chords of an A minor and an A Lydian scale over the A pedal.

 There is a ton of fun to be had with all those sonic juxtapositions over a bass pedal.

 An approach is where you for example meant to play one of the 3 G triad shapes, but you hit a Gb first, a half step down from that G chord, and then move up a fret to hit the G right after.
 That would be an approach chord from a half step below.
 (Gb is below G)